 During that period if there was a beautiful scene, or a spectacular sunset, I never lifted my camera to my eye.
 It was “off topic.”
 I needed to conserve my energy for the work at hand.
 It was the same when I began other projects.

-Still, there have been occasions when over time, a long time, a group of images taken on the sly, sporadically, haphazardly or in the midst of some other compulsion, began of their own accord to coalesce into a theme, a subject, an identity, that merely by simple accumulation made itself known to me.
+Still, there have been occasions when over time, a long time, a group of images taken on the sly, sporadically, haphazardly or in the midst of some other compulsion, began of their own accord to coalesce into a theme, that merely by simple accumulation made itself known to me.